Educators & Coaches9 min readUpdated Apr 14, 2026

 1. Take the photo straight on, in good light, and close enough that the writing is readable.
 If you need two photos, take two rather than one blurry wide shot.

-2. Crop out student names, grades, and side notes that should not leave your phone.
+2. Crop out student names, grades, seating notes, and side notes that should not leave your phone.

 3. If the board content spans multiple photos, upload all of them in one pass or combine them into a simple PDF.